Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Included Meal(s): Breakfast, Lunch and Dinner

 Today we travel by bus to Portobelo, once the main port of entry and exit for all of South America.
-The exchange of merchandise took place annually at Portobelo in the form of a fair which lasted from 30 to 60 days.
-During this time, this sleepy little place was a beehive of activity.
-Transactions frequently totaled from 10 to 12 million gold pesos.
+The exchange of merchandise took place annually at Portobelo in the form of a "fair," which lasted from 30 to 60 days.
+During this time, this sleepy little place was a beehive of activity; indeed transactions frequently totaled from 10 to 12 million gold pesos!
 These fairs took place once each year until 1738 when, as a result of continual attacks by pirates, Spain was forced to abandon the Isthmian route for the longer but more secure one around Cape Horn.
-The frequent pirate attacks forced the Spaniards to adopt a convoy system.
-Each year two fleets of 40 to 70 ships sailed from Spain, one bound for Veracruz, the other for Portobelo.
-Our visit / tour also includes the Maria Chiquita coastal area.
+The frequent pirate attacks forced the Spaniards to adopt a convoy system; each year two fleets of 40 to 70 ships sailed from Spain, one bound for Veracruz, the other for Portobelo.
+Portobelo is a shadow of it’s former glory but is still quite quaint and charming.

 Overnight in Panama City.